brorson/FeigenbaumConstants/README.md

 usual way.
 I don't need to do any backtracking or other special tricks.

-4. After Newton's method finds the coefficients a1 to the desired number of digits, alpha is computed by alpha = g(1).
+4. After Newton's method finds the coefficients ai to the desired number of digits, alpha is computed by alpha = g(1).

 5. The coefficients are returned to an outer loop (iterate_alpha())